Hitched RV and Space Rentals

 Second is to communicate to others how to buy, how to own, and how to sell an RV.
 All three of these activities are important because the “first bite” of the RV lifestyle can be very frustrating.
 It’s the reason you hear some new RV owner’s tell horror stories about their purchase.
 It’s the reality behind the popular boat anecdote; ‘the best two days of my life were the day I bought my boat, and the day I sold it.’
 Make no mistake, this goes for RV’s as well and it’s true.
 RV’s and boats can become money pits, and they can be very frustrating.

 Our mission is to teach people a better way to buy, to own, and to sell “assets” like RV’s.
-By reducing the cost of ownership, one can increase the value of RV’ing, getting outside, staying healthy, and making a lifetime of memories.
+By reducing the net cost of ownership, one can increase the value of RV’ing, getting outside, staying healthy, and making a lifetime of memories.
 We hope you get some value out of what we share!